mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ```

 !!! tip "Tip"
     Here, the user triggers LU factorization as the default method for solving the system of linear equations within each iteration of the Gauss-Newton method.
-The available factorization methods are `LL`, `LDLt`, `LU`, `KLU` and `QR`:
+The available factorization methods are `LL`, `LDLt`, `LU`, `KLU`, and `QR`:
-    ```julia ACSEObservabilityAnalysis
+    ```julia ACSEFactorization
     analysis = gaussNewton(monitoring, LDLt)
     ```